IMAGINARY9/i18nsmith/docs/external-testing.md

    ```
 4. From the i18nsmith repo root, run `pnpm install` so the CLI, core, and transformer packages are available locally.

+> Tip: Run `i18nsmith check --fail-on warnings` inside the external project before transforming to confirm locales/runtimes are healthy.
+The command is read-only and surfaces actionable follow-up commands.

 ## Running the transformer against an external project

 A convenience script is available that accepts the external project path as the first argument or via the `EXTERNAL_PROJECT_ROOT` environment variable.